Panorama (British TV programme)

 Panorama is a British current affairs documentary news programme broadcast on the BBC.
 First broadcast in 1953, it is the world's longest-running television news magazine programme.

 Panorama has been presented by many well-known BBC presenters, including Richard Dimbleby, Robin Day, David Dimbleby and Jeremy Vine.
 As of 2022, it broadcasts in peak time on BBC One, without a regular presenter.
 The programme also airs worldwide through the international feed of the BBC News channel in many countries, and domestically via the UK feed.

 History

 Panorama was launched on 11 November 1953 by the BBC; it emphasises investigative journalism.
-Daily Mail reporter Pat Murphy was the original presenter, who only lasted one episode after accidentally broadcasting a technical mishap.
+Daily Mail reporter Pat Murphy was the original presenter, who lasted only one episode after accidentally broadcasting a technical mishap.
 Max Robertson then took over for a year.
 The programme originally had a magazine format and included art features.

 In September 1955, when Richard Dimbleby took over as presenter, it got the subtitle Window on the World.
 He presented the show until his death in 1965.

 His son, David Dimbleby, later presented the programme on 11 November 1974—the 21st anniversary of the show.
-Other past presenters include: Sir Robin Day, Sir Ludovic Kennedy, Sir Charles Wheeler and Jeremy Vine.
+Other past presenters include Robin Day, Ludovic Kennedy, Charles Wheeler and Jeremy Vine.
 On 13 December 2010, it was announced that the programme would be relaunched during the new year with no regular presenter.